sibisai/rentora/README.md

 ## 📋 Overview

-Home Rental provides a marketplace where:
+rentora provides a marketplace where:

 - **Hosts** list rooms, homes or apartments for short stays
 - **Guests** search by location, dates and filters, then book